moneyadviceservice/fin_cap/README.md

 ## Usage

-This is an engine used by the Frontend site and requires data from the [MAS CMS](https://github.com/moneyadviceservice/cms).
-Follow the instructions below to start the engine via the Frontend.
-You may also need to refer to [the Frontend README](https://github.com/moneyadviceservice/frontend/blob/master/README.md) if you have not already set up the Frontend site to run locally.
+This is a standalone application  and requires data from the [MAS CMS](https://github.com/moneyadviceservice/cms).
+Follow the instructions below to get started.

   1. Start the CMS
   Navigate to your local CMS directory and start the application, e.g.